 As a Russian, Jewish immigrant and UMD alumnus, Lizzy knows there’s a lot to navigate in college and career.
 Prior to career advising, Lizzy taught high school English.
 Topics near to her heart are LGBTQA+ pride and anti-racism education.
 She hopes you talk with her about career, as well as cats, books, and travel, if you’d like.

 As a Terp alumni, Ron joined Engineering Career Services after working several years in Dining Services.
-This fall semester, Ron looks forward to serving as a member of the University Senate Staff Affairs Committee and volunteering as an advisor in the Office of Civil Rights and Sexual Misconduct.
+Ron serves as a member of the University Senate Staff Affairs Committee and volunteers as an advisor in the Office of Civil Rights and Sexual Misconduct.
 He believes diversity is what creates an exciting and welcoming space both in education and the workplace.
 In his free time, Ron enjoys hiking and traveling to new places, going to concerts, and spending time with friends, family, and his cat.

 *Every community owes its existence and strength to the generations before them, around the world, who contributed their hopes, dreams, and energy into making the history that led to this moment.
 Truth and acknowledgement are critical in building mutual respect and connections across all barriers of heritage and difference.
 So, we acknowledge the truth that is often buried: We are on the ancestral lands of the Piscataway People, who are the ancestral stewards of this sacred land.
 It is their historical responsibility to advocate for the four-legged, the winged, those that crawl and those that swim.
 They remind us that clean air and pristine waterways are essential to all life.
 This Land Acknowledgement is a vocal reminder for each of us as two-leggeds to ensure our physical environment is in better condition than what we inherited, for the health and prosperity of future generations.